ben-blazado/CarND-Advanced-Lane-Lines/writeup.md

 ### HSV Color Masking

-The color transforms were done in the hsv colorspace because the image editing tools used to idenfity the color values worked in the hsv space.
+The color transforms were done in the HSV colorspace because the image editing tools used to idenfity the color values worked in the HSV space.
 Yellow and white lane masks are combined with a bitwise OR:

 ```
 ###